Gisela Depkat

 Gisela Depkat (born September 5, 1942) is a Canadian cellist and teacher.
 She has won multiple prizes at several international competitions and has performed as soloist with many symphony orchestras.
-Depkat has taught at the University of Texas at Austin, at Wilfrid Laurier University, McGill University and the University of Ottawa.
-She was principal cello of the Calgary Philharmonic Orchestra and the Kitchener-Waterloo Symphony Orchestra and was a private teacher at a summer children's camp and worked for two music institutions in the mid-1980s.
+Depkat has taught at the University of Texas at Austin, at Wilfrid Laurier University, University of Western Ontario, McGill University and the University of Ottawa.

+In addition to her solo career, she was principal cello of the Calgary Philharmonic Orchestra and the Kitchener-Waterloo Symphony Orchestra and was a private teacher at a summer children's camp and worked for two music institutions in the mid-1980s.

 Biography

 Early life and education

 On September 5, 1942, Depkat was born in Königsberg, Germany.
 In 1954, she and her parents settled in Port Arthur (today Thunder Bay) and became a naturalized Canadian in 1960.
 Depkat was educated in Canada, but returned to Germany in 1958 and matriculated to Hamburg's Staatliche Hochschule fur Musik, studying under A. Troester.
 In 1960, she won a scholarship, and moved back to Canada and studied with Lorne Munroe at that year's International String Congress in Puerto Rico.
 Depkat went on to study with Eugene Eicher in Pittsburg the following year and joined George Neikrug's class at the Oberlin College Conservatory of Music in Ohio in 1962.
 Through Neikrang, she became an advocate of the Emanuel Feuermann and physiotherapist D.C.
 Dounis-developed cello method.